TLXcellence: Our In-Depth Review of the 2024 Acura TLX Type S

 Highlights include:

-• Wireless Apple CarPlay and Android Auto.
+• Apple CarPlay and Android Auto (without the pesky wires)

-• Optional NSX-inspired Orchid leather upholstery.
+• Optional NSX-inspired Orchid leather upholstery

 The Pros 😁